 All complaints regarding testing conditions such as room temperature and other discomforts should be immediately registered to test proctor.
+Students should dress in layers to accommodate individual preferences for room temperature.

 4. Recording your answers

 All examinations will be taken on computer in the computer lab.
 Students will be responsible for familiarizing themselves with the software package that they will use for keying their response to exam questions.